 Once the applicant has approved the text communicated to him pursuant to Rule 71(3), by paying the fees and filing the translation of the claims, further requests for amendment will only exceptionally be admitted under the discretionary power of the Examining Division given by Rule 137(3).
-A clear example of an admissible request is where the applicant files separate sets of claims for designated States that made reservations under Art.
-167(2) EPC 1973 (see H-III, 4.4) or for which prior national rights exist (see H-III, 4.5).
+A clear example of an admissible request is where the applicant files separate sets of claims for designated States for which prior national rights exist (see H-III, 4.4).
 Similarly, it is appropriate to admit minor amendments which do not require re-opening of the substantive examination and which do not appreciably delay the issue of the decision to grant (see G 7/93).